+\item \textbf{Causality-driven design refinement loop.} If theoretical results deviate from simulation ones or do not meet the specs, the agent diagnoses design flaws, traces them back to relevant symbolic reasoning steps, and proposes corrections accordingly.
+Re-design is then conducted from the target step.
+Consequently, the design loop is closed at the reasoning level, typically converging within very few iterations and yielding a complete, interpretable design.

+\item \textbf{Open-sourced implementation.} Building such an agentic framework requires substantial engineering effort.
+To make it convenient for the community to reproduce, adopt, and further develop, White-Op is open-sourced at \url{https://github.com/zhchenfdu/whiteop}. \end{itemize}

-Experiments across 9 op-amp topologies show that, unlike the uninterpretable black-box baseline which fails in 5 topologies after transistor-level mapping, White-Op achieves reliable, interpretable behavioral-level designs with only 8.52\% theoretical prediction error, and retains circuit functionality in transistor-level for all topologies.
-White-Op is open-sourced at \url{https://github.com/zhchenfdu/whiteop}.
+Experiments across 9 op-amp topologies (10 trials each) demonstrate that, White-Op achieves interpretable BL designs with only 8.52\% theoretical prediction error, and retains circuit functionality after TL mapping for all topologies, unlike black-box baselines that fail in 5 to 7 topologies after mapping.